I get this question a lot:

 Organized farming wasn’t a common practice until about 12,000 B.C., and the refrigerator has only been a commodity for less than 200 years.

 The point is that it’s OK to skip a meal or fast.
 Maybe even every day.
 The whole concept of breakfast was invented in the 19th century by Seventh Day Adventists James Caleb Jackson and John Harvey Kellogg to sell their newly invented breakfast cereal.
 Does that last name Kellogg sound familiar?

 Remember Dr. Mindy speaking briefly about the process called autophagy?
 That fancy word is the main reason why fasting is vitally important to health.

-In a nutshell, autophagy is a process that happens when we are/have been fasted for over 12-16 hours, where the cells of our body cleanse themselves, breaking down and recycling damaged cells.
+Autophagy is a process that happens when we are/have been fasted for over 12-16 hours, where the cells of our body cleanse themselves, breaking down and recycling damaged cells.
 The word literally means “self-eating”.

 In other words, damaged cells, including those that can/will turn into cancer cells, are thrown out and new healthy cells are created.
 Autophagy can also protect against infections, inflammation, aging, and more.

-So if you’re seeking collagen’s benefits, does having ~30 calories from collagen protein powder in your morning coffee throw you out of a fasted state?
-Does collagen stop autophagy?
+Does having a scoop of collagen peptides powder in your morning coffee throw you out of a fasted state and stop autophagy (“ah-TAH-fah-gee”)?

-- Dave Asprey (founder of Bulletproof) = maybe not
+- Dave Asprey = founder of Bulletproof, claims maybe not

 - Dr. Mindy Pelz = we don’t really know, wear a glucose level monitor!